wallacepck/tp/docs/UserGuide.md

 1. Menu Bar: A top menu bar which provides access to various functions within AcademySource.
 2. Command Box: An input with a placeholder "Enter Command Here..." to enter commands into.
 3. Result Display: A rectangular display box to display success message upon successful command execution, or error message upon failure.
 4. Side Navigation: Buttons to navigate between Modules and Contacts tab.
+Press the buttons or TAB key to navigate between both.

 Modules Page:
 1. Module Files: A folder that stores all contacts related to the module code.